 Program Description: The program is designed for both beginners and persons already employed in the construction field.
 It provides extensive computer application training, instruction in the areas of residential design and construction techniques, an introduction into site surveys as well as plan development and layout.
 The student will receive specialized training in the use of 3D residential design software, construction mathematics, construction estimation and materials, as well as extensive lab exercises which are designed to focus on construction-related applications.

 Program Requirements: To receive the Certificate in Residential Design and Estimation, you must complete a minimum of 41 credits with a cumulative grade point average of 2.0 or better.
 The credits are distributed according to the following outline.
 This outline represents a typical order of courses taken by full-time students.
 Part-time and/or evening students may take courses in any desired order, except for sequence courses or courses requiring prerequisites.

-First Sen nester Lecture Hours Lab Hours Course Credit
+9 proroduction.
+Lecture Hours Lab Hours Course Credit

+First Sem nester

-SDV 100 College Success Skills s 1 0 1
+SDV 100 College Success Skills 1 0 1

 ITE 115 Intro.
 Comp.
-Application ons
+Applications

 and Concepts 3 2 4

 DRF 114 Drafting I 1 9 4

-BLD 120 Applied Construction
+BLD 120 Applied Construction • •

-Mathematics 3 0 3
+0.15.405 Mathematics 3 0 3

-DRF 165 Arch.
-Blueprint Readir ng 2 2 3
+CAD 165 Arch.
+Blueprint Reading 2 2 3

-ENG 131 Technical Report Writi ng 3 0 3
+ENG 131 Technical Report Writing 3 0 3

 Total 13 13 18

+Second S emester

-MEC 111 Materials and Processes DRF 200 Survey of CAD CIV 170 Surveying ARC 115 Architecture I ECO 100 Elementary Economics 3 2 2 1 3 0 2 3 3 0 3 3 2 3 Total 11 8 14
+MEC 111 Materials and Processes 3 0 3

+CAD 200 Survey of CAD 2 2

+CIV 170 Surveying 2 3 3 3 2

+ARC 115 Architecture I 1 3 2

+ECO 100 Elementary Economics 3 0 3

+Total 11 8 14

+Third Ser nester
-DRF 202 Computer Aided

-Design II 3 2 4
+CAD 202 Computer Aided Design II 3 2 4

-ARC 211 Computer Aided Drafting
+ARC 211 Computer Aided Drafting · - •

 Applications 2 2 3

 ARC 255 Construction Estimation 2 0 2

 Total 7 4 9